Verify file integrity with Sigcheck: a complete step-by-step guide

 Risks, collisions and good practices

 Although MD5 and SHA-1 have shown collisions, using SHA-256/512 or SHA-3 gets you out of that gray area.
-For passwords, avoid fast hashes and use algorithms that slow derivation (bcrypt, scrypt, Argon2).
+For passwords, avoid fast hashes and use slow derivation algorithms (bcrypt, scrypt, Argon2).
 Always check via HTTPS and from official sources to avoid manipulated hashes on fraudulent sites.

-If you need performance, BLAKE2/BLAKE3 are excellent, and in forensic investigations MD5+SHA-1 is sometimes calculated for speed and compatibility. legacy tools, even knowing its cryptographic limits.
+If you need performance, BLAKE2/BLAKE3 are excellent, and in forensic investigations MD5+SHA-1 is sometimes calculated for speed and compatibility with legacy tools , even knowing its cryptographic limitations.